larsvers/d3-hexgrid/README.md

 * `imageCenters` is an array of all [x, y] hexagon centers of the hexgrid.

-* `layout` is an array of objects, each representing a hexagon in the grid.
-Every object will hold all point locations per hexagon in pixel coordinates as well as aggregate values for this hexagon.
-Here's an example hexagon layout object with three locations or _**datapoints**_:
+* `layout` is an array of arrays, each sub-array representing a hexagon in the grid.
+Each sub-array holds all point locations per hexagon in an object exposing _x_ and _y_ pixel coordinates as well as aggregate values.
+Here's an example hexagon layout object with three point locations or _datapoints_:

 	![layout object](img/layout-object.jpg)

-	Each point location is stored as an array item as well as the following aggregate values:
+	The aggregate values per hexagon are:

-	- `cover` is the percentage of the hexagon area within the geography.
+	- `cover` is the percentage of this hexagon's area within the geography.
 	- `datapoints` is the number of points binned in the hexagon.
 	- `datapointsWt` is the number of points weighted by the inverse cover.
-	- `pointDensity` is this hexagon's point density.
+	- `pointDensity` is the hexagon's point density.
-	- `gridpoint` marks this hexagon as part of the initial hexgrid.
+	- `gridpoint` marks the hexagon as part of the initial hexgrid.
 This allows you to distinguish hexagons added by the data.
 Imprecise latitude and longitude data values can lead to the production of hexagons just outside the hexgrid. _d3.hexgrid_ will still capture and produce them.
 But you can spot and treat them by filtering for `gridpoint === 0`.
 	- `x` and `y`are the hexagon center positions in pixel coordinates.

-* `maxPoints` is the maximum number of location points binned.
+* `extentPoints` is the extent of point location counts over all hexagons in the form _[min number of points, max number of points]_.
-* `maxPointsWeighted` is the maximum number of location points binned and weighted by partial geography cover for edge hexagons (hexagons that cross the boundaries of the defined geography).
+* `extentPointsWeighted` is the extent of point location counts weighted by their cover over all hexagons in the form _[min number of weighted points, max number of weighted points]_.
-* `maxPointDensity` is the maximum point density, accounting for smaller edge hexagon cover.
-* `minPointDensity` is the minimum point density, accounting for smaller edge hexagon cover.
+* `extentPointDensity` is the extent of cover adjusted point density over all hexagons in the form _[min point density, max point density]_.

-	These maximums and the minimum can be used to set the extents of a colour scale when encoding number of points or point density.
-The minimum number of points will always be 1 (or 0 which you, however, might encode suitably different, e.g. white or black) and is therefore not exposed.
-In contrast, when working with point density you will need the lowest non-zero point density as it will change with different data.
+	These extents can be used to set the domain of a colour scale when encoding number of points or point density.

 Working with points, for example, we might want to create the following colour scale:

 ```
 const colourScale = d3.scaleSequential(d3.interpolateViridis)
-	.domain([hex.maxPoints, 1]);
+	.domain(hex.grid.extentPoints.reverse());
 ```
 Here, we decide to encode the number of points per hexagon as colours along the spectrum of the [viridis colour map](https://github.com/d3/d3-scale-chromatic#interpolateViridis) and create an appropriate colour scale.
+We reverse the extent as we want to map the maximum value to the darkest colour, which the viridis colour space starts with.

 Finally, we build the visual: